The classy midfielder came through the system at United and played at Euro 2020 for Wales.

 Promotion into the Under-23s squad was well merited and he did not look out of place at that level, getting off the mark in Premier League 2 with another penalty - against Stoke City.

-Levitt made his full debut at club level in late November, completing the full 90 minutes in Manchester United’s 2-1 defeat to FC Astana in the UEFA Europa League.
+Levitt made his full debut at club level in late November, completing the full 90 minutes in Manchester United’s 2-1 defeat to FC Astana in the Europa League.
+An international bow followed in September 2020, when he started a 1-0 win in over Finland.
+Days later, he joined Charlton on loan.